+-clean

+Removes any intermediate and output files.

+-cstat_analyze

+Analyzes the project using C-STAT and generates information about the number of messages.
+For more information, see the C-STAT® Static Analysis Guide.

+-cstat_clean

+Deletes the C-STAT output directory for the project.
+For more information, see the C-STAT® Static Analysis Guide.

+-cstat_cmds

--clean Removes any intermediate and output files. -cstat_analyze Analyzes the project using C-STAT and generates information about the number of messages.
-For more information, see the C-STAT ® Static Analysis Guide . -cstat_clean Deletes the C-STAT output directory for the project.
-For more information, see the C-STAT ® Static Analysis Guide . -cstat_cmds Generates the file cstatcommands.txt and check files with the selected checks for the analysis based on the project, in the C-STAT output directory. cstatcommands.txt contains links to the check files.
-For more information, see the C-STAT ® Static Analysis Guide . -cstat_report Generates a full report in HTML format in the C-STAT output directory, based on the analysis.
-For more information, see the C-STAT ® Static Analysis Guide . -jsondb Generates a JSON description of the project.
+Generates the file cstatcommands.txt and check files with the selected checks for the analysis based on the project, in the C-STAT output directory. cstatcommands.txt contains links to the check files.
+For more information, see the C-STAT® Static Analysis Guide.

+-cstat_report

+Generates a full report in HTML format in the C-STAT output directory, based on the analysis.
+For more information, see the C-STAT® Static Analysis Guide.

+-jsondb

+Generates a JSON description of the project.
 The format is based on the compiler database format but also contains the linking, custom, and conversion steps of the build.
 Optionally, you can specify the -output option to name the output file, and the -tool option to run a tool or set of tools.
 By default, the output is generated in the file \$PROJ_DIR\$/config/project_jsondb.json.

-The database contains entries on how to build the project on the format: [ [ [ arguments" : [ Comma-separated list of arguments], "directory" : "The directory in which to perform the action", "file" : "The input file", "output" : "The output file", "type" : "Name of the tool" }
+The database contains entries on how to build the project on the format:

+In case of multiple inputs or multiple outputs, the "output" or "file" tag is replaced by "outputs" or "files" followed by a comma-separated list of the files:

+-make

+Brings the specified build configuration(s) up to date by compiling, assembling, and linking only the files that have changed since the last build.
+This is the default operating mode.

+-ninja

+Generates a ninja build file based on the project structure.
+Optionally, you can specify the -tool option to run a tool or set of tools.

+-log

-In case of multiple inputs or multiple outputs, the "output" or "file" tag is replaced by "outputs" or "files" followed by a comma-separated list of the files: "directory "files" : "outputs" " : [ Comma-separated list of arguments], " : "The directory in which to perform the action", [Comma-separated list of files], : [Comma-separated list of files], Name of the tool" -make Drings the specified h wild configuration(a) up to date by commiling accompling and build configuration(s) up to date by compiling, assembling, and hat have changed since the last build.
-This is the default operating -ninja Generates a ninja build file based on the project structure.
-Optionally, you can specify the -tool option to run a tool or set of tools. -log Specifies the level of build message logging.
-Choose between: -log errors Logs build error messages. -log warnings Logs build warning and error messages. -log info Logs build warning and error messages, and messages issued by the #pragma message preprocessor directive. -log all Logs all messages generated from the build, for example compiler sign-on information and the full command line. -output -output filename Use together with the -jsondb operating mode command to specify the name and the
+Specifies the level of build message logging.
+Choose between:

+-log errors Logs build error messages. -log warnings Logs build warning and error messages. -log info Logs build warning and error messages, and messages issued by the ${\tt\#pragma}$ message preprocessor directive. -log all Logs all messages generated from the build, for example compiler sign-on information and the full command line.

+-output

+'''

+-output filename

+'''